Ryckie/Ryckie.github.io/README.md

 - `!blacklist <status> <@user1>...` - Add or remove users from the blacklist.
 Blacklisted users cannot use any bot commands.
 This overrides any permissions settings set in the permissions file.
 The owner cannot be blacklisted.
 Multiple users can be specified in the command.
 Users must be @mentioned.
 Status should be either `+`, `-`, `add`, or `remove`.
 - `!stream <url>` - Streams a URL.
 This can be a Twitch, YouTube, etc livestream, or a radio stream.
 This feature of the bot is experimental and may have some issues.
 - `!remove <number>` - Removes a song from the queue by its numbered position.
 Use ``!queue` to find out song positions.
-Joins your voice channel and starts a recording
+Joins your voice channel and starts a recording.
 - `!skip f` - Instantly skip the current media.
 - `!search [service] [#] <query>` - Searches a specific service (default: YT) for a query and returns the first few results (default: 3, limit: 10).
 The user can then select from the results if they want to add any to the queue.
 - `!shuffle` - Shuffles the queue.